isolver/ioHub/docs/index.rst

 ================================

-ioHub is a Python package providing a cross-platform computer device event monitoring and storage framework. ioHub is free to use and is GLP version 3 licensed.
+ioHub is a Python package providing a cross-platform computer device event monitoring and storage framework. ioHub is free to use and is GPL version 3 licensed.

 ioHub is not a complete experiment design and runtime API.
-It's main focus is on device event monitoring, real-time reporting, and persistant storage of input device events on a system wide basis.
-When ioHub is used for experiment device monitoring during a psychopolgy or neuroscience type study, ioHub is designed to be used with the most excellent `PsychoPy <http://www.psychopy.org>`_.
+It's main focus is on device event monitoring, real-time reporting, and persistent storage of input device events on a system wide basis.
+When ioHub is used for experiment device monitoring during a psychology or neuroscience type study, ioHub is designed to be used with the most excellent `PsychoPy <http://www.psychopy.org>`_.

 .. note:: In the near future ioHub will be merging with PsychoPy, so it can be